psamuels00/artwork/README.md

 **UI tweaks**
 - maybe show two categories/pics per row on doodles main page on mobile
-- clean up image names and be consistent with slugs vs TitleCase in dir/file names and URLs
+- clean up image names
 - overall more consistency with the break points across pages: sm, md, lg
 - add support for dark backgrounds, esp to use black for The Demo
 - add alt tag to all images